OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 !!!note
     Check out if the elements you add to Fab.3Dshapes folder are at the right angle.
 If not, rotate the angle on x-axis.

+**Design Rule Checker**

+!!!Info "Eight part"

- [Here](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8) he shows how to use Design Rule Checker and Inkscape.
-[Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) shows how to use **Design Rule Checker** to see if everything is legal.
+     [Here](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8) [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) shows how to finish the design of the board in PCB editor, use Design Rules Checker and finally prepare the design for milling and cutting in Inkscape.

+  I followed the directions on how to use **Design Rule Checker** to see if everything is legal.
 I clicked on the symbol for it and chose **Run DRC**.
 I got 6 warnings that said "Silkscreen clipped by solder mask".
 Andri said that it would be important to fix this if the board was to be produced, but since this doesn´t really matter when this board is made, i ignored the warnings.

  To export the final desing I chose **File** and **Export SVG**.
 I checked in the **F.Cu box** and changed the **Print Mode** from color to **black and white**.
 Then I saved the file.
 The next step was to open the file in Inkscape.
 The whole page appeared in Inkscape with the frame around the page and the text boxes.
 I only needed the board, so I copied it and pasted it into a new Inkscape file.
 In Inkscape I changed the colour of the circuit from black to white and changed the background to black.